- Amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS) are neurodegenerative diseases that impact the central nervous system.

 - People with MS often experience greater mental impairment than people with ALS.
 People with ALS typically develop greater physical difficulties.

-Amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS) are neurodegenerative diseases that impact the central nervous system.
-Both diseases attack the body’s nerves and muscles.
-In many ways, these two diseases are very similar.
-However, key differences determine a lot about treatment and outlook.
+Amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS) are neurodegenerative diseases that affect the central nervous system.
+Both attack the body’s nerves and muscles.
+In many ways, these two diseases are similar.
+However, key differences determine a lot about treatment and outlook:

-ALS, also known as Lou Gehrig’s disease, is a progressive and fatal disease.
-ALS greatly impacts the brain and central nervous system.
+ALS, also known as Lou Gehrig’s disease, is progressive and fatal.
+ALS greatly affects the brain and central nervous system.
 In a healthy body, motor neurons in the brain send signals throughout the body, telling muscles and body systems how to work.
 ALS slowly destroys those neurons, preventing them from working correctly.

 Eventually, ALS destroys the neurons completely.
 When this happens, the brain can no longer give commands to the body, and individuals with late-stage ALS become paralyzed.

 MS is rarely completely debilitating or fatal.
 Some people with MS will experience mild symptoms for many years of their lives but never become incapacitated because of it.
-Others, however, may experience a rapid progression of symptoms and quickly be unable to care for themselves.
+However, others may experience a rapid progression of symptoms and quickly be unable to care for themselves.

 Both diseases attack and destroy the body, affecting muscle and nerve function.
 For that reason, they share many of the same symptoms, especially in early stages.
 Initial symptoms include: